DNA-and-Natural-Algorithms-Group/FPEI/README.md

 # References

-[1] S. Zolaktaf, F. Dannenberg, E. Winfree, A. Bouchard-Côté, M. Schmidt, A. Condon, Efficient Parameter Estimation for DNA Kinetics Modeled as Continuous-Time Markov Chains, 25th International Conference on DNA Computing and Molecular Programming, To Appear, 2019
+[1] Zolaktaf, Sedigheh, Frits Dannenberg, Erik Winfree, Alexandre Bouchard-Côté, Mark Schmidt, and Anne Condon.
+"Efficient Parameter Estimation for DNA Kinetics Modeled as Continuous-Time Markov Chains."
+In International Conference on DNA Computing and Molecular Programming, pp. 80-99.
+Springer, Cham, 2019.

 [2] Schaeffer, J.M., Thachuk, C., Winfree, E.: Stochastic simulation of the kinetics of multiple interacting nucleic acid strands.
 In: Proceedings of the 21st International Conference on DNA Computing and Molecular Programming-Volume 9211 (2015)